Artificial-Pancreas/iAPSdocs/docs/source/usage.rst

 Installation
 ------------

-To install iPAS, either use MacOS Terminal:
+To install iAPS, either use MacOS Terminal:

 | git clone --branch=main https://github.com/artificial-pancreas/iaps.git
 | cd iaps
 | xed.
 |
-Or use GitHub web interface:
+or use the GitHub web interface:

 Tap "Open with Xcode" using the green code button.